BeatrizFerLim/Data-Structures/README.md

 - **Project 5: AVL Tree Implementation**
   - Description: Implement an AVL tree, a self-balancing binary search tree, with operations such as insertion, deletion, and search.
 Ensure that the tree maintains its balance factor to optimize performance.
   - Status: Completed (committed)

+- **Project 6: Heap Implementation**
+  - Description: Implement a heap data structure, specifically a max heap, using an array-based approach.
+Include functions for insertion, deletion, and *heapify* to maintain the heap property efficiently.
+  - Status: Completed (committed)